sa6mwa/mkpod/WARP.md

 Always create unit tests for new code.
 Create mock adapters when necessary.
 Most of the current codebase lack unit tests, add when necessarry or when you modify existing codebase.

+Never build your own binary under the top-level directory, always build it as bin/mkpod (under the top-level directory of the repo).

+Always use bin/mkpod when running mkpod yourself.